When is the Soccer Season?

 Teams are chosen by age first.
 If there are multiple teams for the same U level, teams will be split as evenly as possible.

 Sometimes due to circumstances a child may be asked to play up a level to form a team, or because of skill.
+Parents can also request that their child play up a level, but this is subject to roster availability.

 Weather and Cancellations